Spring Internship Applications Now Open!

 Education

-The Education Intern will assist with in-house activities which include: leading tours, hands-on activities during tours, preparing for and facilitating creative projects, family days, workshops, as well as exhibition/art history related planning/execution and activities.
+The Education Intern will assist with in-house educational programs, which include: creating gallery guides, leading tours, hands-on activities during tours, preparing for and facilitating creative projects, family days, workshops, as well as exhibition/art history related planning/execution and activities.
 Will assist with educational activities and outreach during large-scale events and scheduled programming.
-Will learn how to manage and connect with partnered schools to run programs efficiently.
-Other opportunities include: touring youth groups through exhibitions, developing curriculum, assisting with education outreach, shadowing teaching artists or MAM staff, and helping with program evaluation.
+Will learn how to manage and connect with partnered schools and community groups to run art education programs efficiently.
+Other opportunities include: touring youth and adult groups through exhibitions, developing curriculum, assisting with education outreach, shadowing teaching artists or MAM staff, and helping with program evaluation.

 Graphic Design